jbaez2311/Project3_ChatGPTApp/README.md

 # ChatGPT Conversation Agent

-This project is a customer service agent interface using ChatGPT.
+This project is a conversation agent interface using ChatGPT.
 The user interface allows users to select predefined questions or ask their own.
 The interface also includes a feature to clear all previous chat messages.

 ## Table of Contents